TeresaAKent/WhiskSight/README.txt

 AlgorithmVisualization: Demonstrates the algorithms ability to predict the cause of deflections to the membrane and the whisker
 TrackerVerification: Places numbered boxes around each of the tracked points for verification the tracker is working well.
 The numbers are the same as those output in the excel file.
 ----------------------------------------------------------------------------------------------------------------------------------------
-Modifications Located in the TrackerwIdentification code:
+Modifications Located in the TrackerwIdentification.py:

 If you create a system which might need different thresholds for identification, at line 271-280 uncomment the plt commands.
 The Hue, Saturation, and Value channel of each image will plot in order to help determine the best thresholds.